Phishing Analysis Automation with n8n, URLScan.io & VirusTotal

 return [{"json": { "domain": item }} for item in iocs["urls"]]

-This uses the ioc-finder library to find URLs (Indicators of Compromise) in the email content.
+This code uses the ioc-finder library to detect URLs.

 Step 6: Check if URLs Exist